jj113/2D-sFPCA-FPLS/README.md

 # 2D-sFPCA-FPLS

-main.R: Code to conduct prediction with imaging data with the option of calling FPLS or sFPCA
+main.R: Main function used to conduct prediction with imaging data with the option of calling FPLS or sFPCA

 train_dat: Sample dataset used for training the model